NativeScript/docs/content/guide/ui-components/gestures.md

 /// -->

-## Subscribing to Multiple Gestures in NativeScript
+## Subscribing to Multiple Gestures

 You can handle multiple gestures as follows: